 The Goal for Your Ads: Be the Helper

+Your goal, when you’re running these ads, is not to look too official.
+You don’t want to be like, you don’t want to look like a politician on there, you don’t want to do anything like that.
+What you want to do is be very casual.
+Your goal is to be a helper of the community.
 You want to come across as providing a service to the community and you don’t want any of that artificial intelligence to scan your materials and think that it’s a political or social issue and flag that.
 Because you just want to come across as an everyday person that’s out there to help the community.
 And that’s what you’re going to see is going to be the highest performing as far as your estate planning and elder law ads go.
 The most engagements going to come off of those type of materials, The more professional and the more formal you do everything, it’s going to tank engagement and conversion.
 Which, to you, that means it’s going to decrease the number of people that are signing up for workshops or downloading eBooks or guides or watching your recorded presentations, or whatever it is that you’re offering the public.
 People will just start skipping right over that as they’re browsing Facebook or the web.
 With that said, that’s really all of the meat that I had for today’s call.

 Just wanted to go over the things that you needed to be looking out for, you know, if your ads do get flagged for those political issues or social issues, and then kind of how to manage that once it is flagged or how to be proactive and make sure that your ads never do get flagged so that they are displayed and you don’t have any delays in the approval process or having to appeal and get those approved on Facebook’s timeline.